What Is a Film Fixer? The Complete Guide to Production Fixers

 Why Poland's 30% cash rebate, world-class film school graduates, and centuries of layered architecture mean nothing without someone on the ground who knows the system inside out — and how a fixer fills that gap

+Here is how this works in practice.
 Poland has spent the last decade quietly becoming one of Europe's most compelling filming destinations.
-The numbers help — a 30% uncapped cash rebate through the Polish Film Institute, crew rates that undercut Western Europe by a wide margin, and a talent pool fed by the legendary Łódź Film School.
-But numbers alone do not explain why productions that arrive without a local fixer so often leave behind unfinished schedules and overspent budgets.
+The numbers help — a 30% uncapped cash rebates through the Polish Film Institute, crew rates that undercut Western Europe by a wide margin, and a talent pool fed by the legendary Łódź Film School.
+But numbers alone do not explain why shoots that arrive without a local fixer so often leave behind unfinished schedules and overspent budgets.
 The Polish film landscape is sophisticated and growing fast, yet it operates in Polish.
-Permit applications, municipal offices, heritage site approvals, crew negotiations, equipment vendors — the entire ecosystem runs in a language that most visiting producers do not speak and through bureaucratic pathways that do not publish English-language guides.
+Permit applications, city offices, heritage site approvals, crew negotiations, gear vendors — the entire ecosystem runs in a language that most visiting producers do not speak and through bureaucratic pathways that do not publish English-language guides.
 A film fixer bridges that divide.
-This guide explains what a fixer actually does, why Poland's specific production environment makes the role essential rather than optional, how fixers differ from line producers and coordinators, what they cost, and how to choose the right one for your project.
+This guide explains what a fixer actually does, why Poland's specific production environment makes the role key rather than optional, how fixers differ from line producers and coordinators, what they cost, and how to choose the right one for your project.

 As Fixers in Poland, we bring local expertise to international productions filming in Poland.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.